craftercms/docs/source/faq.rst

 ----------------------------------------------
 Do I need to connect CrafterCMS to a database?
 ----------------------------------------------
 No. Crafter Studio embeds and manages its own database.
+It uses the small, internal database for managing users and workflow.
+This database does not require a DBA to manage it and it is not pluggable.
+Crafter Engine, our delivery server does not require a database at all.
+You can integrate with any database to support your specific delivery application use cases.
+Any/all common databases are supported in this capacity.

 Crafter Social and Crafter Profile leverage MongoDB.
 These are optional components.

 -----------------------------------
 Can CrafterCMS be used as a portal?